ernst-schwaiger/IDP/acc/README.md

 ## TODOs

-- Review design document: State Charts of Sensor Thread, Requirements tracing to software modules
 - Discuss in Stride Session: Is encryption needed for bluetooth comm, or is MAC with counter sufficient?
-- Implement async reading of proximity sensors
 - Implement storage of maximum speed acc speed once ACC is turned on.
+(Lorenzo)
-- Implement turning off ACC if speed gets below 30 kmH
+- Implement turning off ACC if speed gets below 30 kmH (Lorenzo)
+- Business logic in GUI: If acc switches from failed to operable state, the state shall be always ("off") (instead of the state of the acc button).
+(Lorenzo)
+- move initializers of members into MainWindow constructor.
+(Lorenzo)
-- Remove obsolete state variables in MainWindow (all state is now kept in global variable, protected with a lock)
+- Remove obsolete state variables in MainWindow (all state is now kept in global variable, protected with a lock) (Lorenzo)
-- Fault injector modules to test our software when it detects failures
 - Software design: Decouple "business logic" of our app from concrete HW to make it testable.
+(All three, if time available)
 - Implement proper thread cleanup in both nodes.
+(Ernst)
 - Create services that autostart node 1 and node 2 apps.
+(Ask whether this is required)
 - Run MISRA checks on our code using cppcheck.
-- Fix race conditions between GUI and acc thread.
-Add a dedicated lock
+(Ernst)
-- Use proper data types in GUI: uint8_t for speed, uint16_t for distance (avoid signed data types)
+- Use proper data types in GUI: uint8_t for speed, uint16_t for distance (avoid signed data types) (Lorenzo)
-- Business logic in GUI: If acc switches from failed to operable state, the state shall be always ("off") (instead of the state of the acc button).
-- move initializers of members into MainWindow constructor.
+- Clarify WLAN router issue in lab (Stefan)